-Principale 16' C1-Eb2 pipes are borrowed from Contrabasso 16; the first octave of the manual is equipped with a Barker pneumatic lever.
+Principale 16' C1-Eb2 pipes are borrowed from Contrabasso 16, whose connection to the manual take advantage of a Barker machine to lighten the transmission.

 Six brass foot-levers on the front of the pedalboard for Manual-Pedal union, Tromba 8, Concerto Viole (inserts Principal 16 from E2, Gamba 8 and Voce Celeste 8), Mezzoforte (Principals 16, 8, 4, Flutes 8 and 4, Gamba 8 ), Ripieno and Tutti.